 I don’t invite neighbors or friends to dinner as much as I should because the thought of getting the house and food ready can be daunting.
 My family sometimes misses opportunities to serve our community or help others because we’re busy running to kid activities.
 People have depended on their communities for hundreds of years, and the building blocks of those communities stand the test of time.

-There’s nothing wrong with my kids’ activities, but the time we made last summer to welcome home veterans deeply impacted my kids.
+There’s nothing wrong with my kids’ activities, but the time we made last summer to welcome home veterans traveling with Honor Flight deeply impacted my kids.
 It also honored previous generations and all the things we’ve learned as a country through their sacrifices.
 I need to be more intentional about building community in these type of ways.

 Great Sand Dunes National Park

-Must-do: Sledding and surfing down the dunes on rented boards – grab the boards from The Oasis on the way into the park.
+Top tips: Sled and surf down the dunes on rented boards.
+Grab the boards from The Oasis on the way into the park.

-Our day at the dunes presented some challenges.
+Our day at Great Sand Dunes National Park presented some challenges.
 We watched the black clouds in the distance as we drove in and rented our sand sleds and surf boards at $20 apiece.
 We stood with purchased sleds/boards and watched lightning bolts behind the dunes.
 We comforted crying children with sand in their eyes and welts on their legs from sand hitting them at 15 miles an hour.
 This could have felt like a bad day.

 But there was a 45-minute window of warmth and calm winds where we sledded and surfed.
 We took pictures as the storms rolled in and rolled out.
 We admired the dunes lying at the base of the mountains in landlocked Colorado.